What Happens if You Go Over Your Credit Limit?

 3. Ask For a Credit Limit Increase

 Another way to get more breathing room to manage your situation is by asking for a credit limit increase.
 If your credit card account is in good standing and you have a good credit history, your request may be accepted.
 If approved, be careful not to spend the maximum amount on your card again because it will only make your situation worse.
+Remember, your credit card issuer can always adjust your credit limit lower again if they feel you are using too much of your credit limit too often.

 4. Apply for a Balance Transfer Credit Card

-If you are finding it challenging to pay off the balances on your credit cards and have a good credit score, balance transfer cards can help.
+If you’re finding it challenging to pay off the balances on your credit cards and have a good credit score, balance transfer cards can help.
 Credit card debt consolidation through a balance transfer card can help you streamline your payments.
 These cards often have 0% APR introductory offers, so you may also be able to save a considerable amount of money in interest charges if you manage to pay off your balance within that introductory period.

 5. Negotiate With the Credit Card Company